uowaep/CubiQuake/README.md

 Everything pre r161 works now.
 Anything generated in r161 will be broken as the format changed without a version set.
 Going forward, backward compatibility should be maintained.

+r172
++ the cq_lights_models values have been inverted so that 0 now represents engine lighting, while 1 represents cubiquake lighting

 r170
 + mouse1 now damages blocks by 10% in core
 + mouse2 now pushes blocks in core